0x-Inf/thoth-contract/specs/Specification.md

 This document contains the specifications for the Thoth Network protocol.

-The system is divided into two major parts.
+The system is divided into three major parts.
 These include:
- -Thoth Network
+ -Thoth Global Network Script
+ -Researcher Network Script
- -Researcher State Machine
+ -Researcher Main Script

-## Thoth Network Contract
+## Thoth Network Script

-In this section we describe the workings of the main network contract.
-The main function of this part is to 'cordinate' the other distributed parts of the system.
+In this section we describe the workings of the global network script.
+The main function of this part is to hold the global state of knowledge of the network.
 It will consist of:

 - Functions that change the state.
 - The inititalization Function.
 - The data for the system
 - Interface for Interacting (i.e a way for people to know the state)
 - Validation for changes.
+- Minting the necessary tokens.

 ### Thoth Network Validation

-The function to start the network protocol will be of the following signature: `networkValidator :: ResearcherPkh -> DatumType -> TypedRedeemer -> Context -> Bool`
+The function to start the network protocol will be of the following signature: `networkValidator :: Address -> NetworkDatum -> NetworkRedeemer -> ScriptContext -> Bool`

 Let's go over the various parameters: